stouffer/EvoGeoModules/manuscript/outline.md

 - Neutrality and trait-based mechanisms

+- These mechansism *filter* interactions -- even though they will change the network-level signal, contribution of interactions should not vary locally vs. regionally (expectation is a positive relationship), and measuring on potential/realized interactions should not change the result

 - Illustration: distribution of the significance in each interaction locally (measured vs. metaweb) vs. in the regional network.